-It's interesting how Google's heart is always in the right place, but never their money.— Dork money defeats dark money (@Pinboard) May 9, 2018
+It's interesting how Google's heart is always in the right place, but never their money.— Pinboard (@Pinboard) May 9, 2018

 Now I’m not saying every fantasy book must be squeaky clean à la Tolkien but in the Wheel of Time the anatomical descriptions are only about women and they keep coming up!
 It’s almost like a 15 year old teenage boy editor went through sprinkling them everywhere he could.